BernieSumption/EasyDB/README.md

 log("First 10: \(first10)")
 ```

 This document describes most of the things you can do with the query API.
-For a full list, check out the inline documentation in XCode or read the source on GitHub (see the [Filterable protocol](https://github.com/BernieSumption/EasyDB/blob/master/Sources/EasyDB/Filterable.swift) and [QueryBuilder struct](https://github.com/BernieSumption/EasyDB/blob/master/Sources/EasyDB/QueryBuilder.swift).
+For a full list, check out the inline documentation in XCode or read the source on GitHub: see the [Filterable protocol](https://github.com/BernieSumption/EasyDB/blob/master/Sources/EasyDB/Filterable.swift) for `filter(...)` methods and [QueryBuilder struct](https://github.com/BernieSumption/EasyDB/blob/master/Sources/EasyDB/QueryBuilder.swift) for all other methods

 ### Filtering with raw SQL